Nickel(II) hydroxide

 Nickel(II) hydroxide is the inorganic compound with the formula Ni(OH)_{2}.
 It is a lime-green solid that dissolves with decomposition in ammonia and amines and is attacked by acids.
 It is electroactive, being converted to the Ni(III) oxy-hydroxide, leading to widespread applications in rechargeable batteries.

 Properties

 Nickel(II) hydroxide has two well-characterized polymorphs, α and β.
 The α structure consists of Ni(OH)_{2} layers with intercalated anions or water.
 The β form adopts a hexagonal close-packed structure of Ni^{2+} and OH^{−} ions.
 In the presence of water, the α polymorph typically recrystallizes to the β form.
 In addition to the α and β polymorphs, several γ nickel hydroxides have been described, distinguished by crystal structures with much larger inter-sheet distances.

+Occurrence

 The mineral form of Ni(OH)_{2}, theophrastite, was first identified in the Vermion region of northern Greece, in 1980.
 It is found naturally as a translucent emerald-green crystal formed in thin sheets near the boundaries of idocrase or chlorite crystals.
 A nickel-magnesium variant of the mineral, (Ni,Mg)(OH)2 had been previously discovered at Hagdale on the island of Unst in Scotland.